Remi-Coulom/joedb/doc/source/opening_files.rst

 So ``write_existing``, ``create_new``, and ``shared_write`` are available only
 with this method.

-``shared_write`` is dangerous, and requires synchronization (see :doc:`concurrency` for details).
+``shared_write`` is dangerous, and requires synchronization.
+Users of the library should not directly open files with this mode, and instead use :doc:`transactions <concurrency>` if they wish to write to a file that may be opened simultaneously by multiple processes.
 Other write modes will use file locking to prevent more than one process from writing to the same file simultaneously.

 Using a ``joedb::Generic_File``
 -------------------------------